 Southern California Wing of the Commemorative Air Force Museum

 455 Aviation Dr., Camarillo, CA 93010

 The Commemorative Air Force (CAF) is a volunteer organization that is “dedicated to preserving the history of combat aircraft which where flown by all military services of the United States.”
 The Museum is open Fridays and Saturdays from 10:00 am to 4:00 pm and Sundays from noon to 4:00 pm.

 On Tuesdays, Thursdays, and Saturdays you’ll find volunteers working on the aircraft.
 Kids will also have the chance to get into the cockpit of some of the planes!
 You’ll find WWII aviation artifacts and displays as well as a small gift shop on site.

 6968 E. Camarillo Springs Rd., Camarillo, CA 93012

 A visit to Camarillo Grove Park can provide your family with a bit of history.
 The park was a former stagecoach stop and is also the site of the oldest trees in the area.
 In addition, you’ll find hiking trails, a dog park, an interactive outdoor nature center, picnic tables, barbecue grills, and a children’s play area.
 Parking is not free, though.

 The City of Camarillo Public Library

 4101 Las Posas Rd., Camarillo, CA 93010

-If you’re looking for a quiet, indoor spot for the kids then head to the Library.
-Check the website before visiting and you may be able to plan your visit so it coincides with one of the Library’s many events including preschool storytime, toddler time, PAWS for Reading (when children read to one of the PAWs for Reading dogs), and more.
-The LIbrary also has a cafe on site as well.
+If you’re looking for a quiet, indoor spot for the kids then head to the library.
+Check the website before visiting and you may be able to plan your visit so it coincides with one of the library’s many events including preschool storytime, toddler time, PAWS for Reading (when children read to one of the PAWs for Reading dogs), and more.
+The library has a cafe on-site as well.
 Frequent visitors speak highly of the friendly staff and spacious building.